 Atlas VPN and Surfshark are two very similar services.
 Both are high-quality inexpensive VPN services that support an unlimited number of simultaneous connections.
 They both also have some advanced features that boost their utility beyond traditional VPN uses.

-If you are looking for this kind of VPN service, you will find this comparison very interesting.
 The table below highlights the main facts from each VPN service, along with coupon links at the bottom.

 Here are the categories we used to test these two VPNs: